outseta/outseta-toolkit/README.md

   - `withAvatar` - Display user's avatar/profile image as component image
   - `withAccountName` - Display account name as component text
 - 💳 **[OutsetaPlans.tsx](./readme/modular/OutsetaPlans.tsx)**

   - `withPlanUid` - Display current plan UID as component text
   - `selectPlanUidVariant` - Selects variant based on plan UID
+  - `showWhenPlan` - Generic function to show component when user is on a specific plan (requires plan UID parameter)
+  - `showWhenNotPlan` - Generic function to show component when user is not on a specific plan (requires plan UID parameter)
   - `showWhenPremiumPlan` - Component visible for users on specific plan (customizable)
   - `showWhenNotPremiumPlan` - Component visible for users not on specific plan (customizable)
-  - `selectVariantForPremiumPlan` - Selects `Active` variant for users on the Premium plan, `Inactive` variant for users not on the Premium plan (customizable)
+  - `selectPrimaryVariantForPremiumPlan` - Selects primary variant for users on the Premium plan, keeps configured variant for users not on the Premium plan (customize to your plans)

 - 🔌 **[OutsetaAddOns.tsx](./readme/modular/OutsetaAddOns.tsx)**
   - `withAddOnUids` - Display current add-on UIDs as component text
   - `showWhenPowerUpAddOn` - Component visible for users with specific add-on (customizable)
   - `showWhenNotPowerUpAddOn` - Component visible for users without specific add-on (customizable)
-  - `selectVariantForPowerUpAddOn` - Select `Active` variant for users with the PowerUp add-on, `Inactive` variant for users without the PowerUp add-on (customizable)
+  - `selectPrimaryVariantForPowerUpAddOn` - Selects primary variant for users with the PowerUp add-on, keeps configured variant for users without the PowerUp add-on (customizable)
 - 🔖 **[OutsetaBookmarks.tsx](./readme/modular/OutsetaBookmarks.tsx)**
-  - 🚨 Requires a person custom property with system name: Bookmarks
+  - 🚨 **REQUIRES** a person custom property with system name: Bookmarks
   - `withBookmarks` - Display bookmarks as component text
   - `showWhenBookmarked` - Component visible if item is bookmarked
   - `showWhenNotBookmarked` - Component visible if item is not bookmarked
   - `toggleBookmarked` - Toggle bookmark status
-  - `selectBookmarkedVariant` - Selects `Bookmarked` variant when the item is bookmarked, `NotBookmarked` variant when the item is not bookmarked
+  - `selectPrimaryVariantForBookmarked` - Selects primary variant when the item is bookmarked, keeps configured variant when the item is not bookmarked
+  - `selectBookmarkCollectionVariant` - Selects `Empty State` variant when there are no bookmarks, uses primary variant when there are bookmarks
 - 📚 **[OutsetaLessons.tsx](./readme/modular/OutsetaLessons.tsx)**
-  - 🚨 Requires a person custom property with system name: LessonsCompleted
+  - 🚨 **REQUIRES** a person custom property with system name: LessonsCompleted
   - `withLessonsCompleted` - Display completed lessons as component text
   - `showWhenLessonCompleted` - Component visible if lesson is completed
   - `showWhenLessonNotCompleted` - Component visible if lesson is not completed
   - `toggleLessonCompleted` - Toggle lesson completion status
-  - `selectLessonCompletedVariant` - Selects `Completed` variant when lesson is completed, `NotCompleted` variant when lesson is not completed
+  - `selectPrimaryVariantWhenLessonCompleted` - Selects primary variant when lesson is completed, keeps configured variant when lesson is not completed

 **Benefits:** Smaller files, easier to customize, only include what you need **Downside:** Multiple files to manage and copy